Fair pay guarantee.

 - Any team member working their notice period on the payment date (1st January or 1st February) will not be eligible for the payment.

-- Any team member who had had or is part of active formal disciplinary or performance management procedures during the financial year or on the payment date may lose their entitlement to the payment.
-This is dependent on the individual circumstances and is at the MD’s discretion.
+- Any team member who has had or is part of active formal disciplinary or performance management procedures during the financial year or on the payment date, may lose their entitlement to the payment.
+This is dependent on the individual circumstances and is at the Managing Director's discretion.

 - If a team member’s salary is frozen under the transitional arrangements set out below, their entitlement to the 'fair pay' guarantee will be reduced by the differential between their actual salary and their impact outcome rating salary.
 This may mean they aren’t entitled to any 'fair pay' guarantee payment at all.